 A limited number of teaching assistant service positions are available each semester to support faculty with the core history/theory and technology courses.
 Graduate students who have completed the core course sequence are eligible to apply for these positions.
 Final selections will be decided by the teaching faculty and the director of graduate studies based on the student's past performance in these specific courses.
 Graduate students who are selected will have the option to declare the teaching support as their GA assignment, to receive financial compensation, or to receive three course credit hours.

-Incoming students admitted to the 3.5 year Option 1 program are not required to participate in school service during their first two semesters.
 Students in their final (thesis or non-thesis) semester are also not required to participate in school service.

 Candidacy and Thesis Submittal